guyroyse/bigfoot-redis/README.md

     $ pip install -r requirements.txt

-Run that command, and you'll have all the dependencies nstalled and will be ready to run the code.
+Run that command, and you'll have all the dependencies installed and will be ready to run the code.

 ## Generate Redis Commands